shumarb/learning/data-structures/binary-search-tree/README.md

 3. Open `terminal`.
 4. Navigate to the location where the repository is cloned.
 5. Navigate to the `binary-search-tree` folder by entering `cd data-structure/binary-search-tree`.
-6. Compile the program by entering `javac BST.java`.
+6. Compile the program by entering `javac BinarySearchTree.java`.
-7. Run the program by entering `java BST`.
+7. Run the program by entering `java BinarySearchTree`.
 8. The program creates a `Binary Search Tree`.
 The elements are of type `integer`, and the number of elements range from `5 to 12`.
 The program demonstrates the application of these operations on the `Binary Search Tree`.